 The only authentic Danish bakery in Los Angeles features some of the most delicious pastries around.
 Give your taste buds a treat at 11113 Washington Blvd. in Culver City.

 We all know that ice cream sandwiches are good.
 But Milk has found a way to make them even better: They swap the cookie for a sweet, crispy French-style macaron.
-Once you try it at 7290 Beverly Blvd., you’ll never go back.
+Once you try it at 7290 Beverly Blvd. or 1639 Silver Lake Blvd., you'll never go back.

 Swedish candy is both the most sour candy in the world and also the most delicious.
 Grab a million scoopfuls at 7922 W. 3rd St.

-The fatty factor at Tito’s, an L.A.
+The best part about Tito’s, an L.A.
 Mexican food staple since 1959, is not in the size of the tacos, but in the sheer number one can eat in a sitting.
 Orders regularly come in double digits, so plan to go big or go home at 11222 Washington Pl. in Culver City.